nextflow-io/training/docs/hello_nextflow/05_hello_operators.md

 !!! note

-    For convenience, we are going to work with a fresh copy of the GATK workflow as it stands at the end of Part 3, but under a different name: `hello-operator.nf`.
+    For convenience, we are going to work with a fresh copy of the GATK workflow as it stands at the end of Part 3, but under a different name: `hello-operators.nf`.

 ### 1.1.
 Tell HaplotypeCaller to emit a GVCF and update the output extension

-Let's open the `hello-operator.nf` file in the code editor.
+Let's open the `hello-operators.nf` file in the code editor.
 It should look very familiar, but feel free to run it if you want to satisfy yourself that it runs as expected.

 We're going to start by making two changes: